 Describe their role within the humanitarian context and what will enable them to carry out that role.

-Engineers, project managers and technical specialists from private sector organisations with professional experience in water supply, sanitation, construction or structural engineer-ing.
-They may have limited or no experience of working in a humanitarian setting but should have an interest in working in an emergency response to carry out technical assessments of urban infrastructure.
+Project managers, urban planners, engineers and technical specialists from private sector organisations, service suppliers, or municipal/national authorities.
+Participants may have limited or no experience of working in a humanitarian setting but should have an interest in understandinghow their role and/or skills can support an emergency response effort alongside and engaging with the humanitarian aid agencies.

-The course will be made up of four separate modules.
-Participants must attend/complete all of the modules.
+The course is made up of two separate modules.

 “Thank you so much for this useful training.
 By taking the assessment quiz on Moodle, I found shocking improvements”

 “Trainers and speakers are so knowledgeable- their experiences really bring the course to life”

 “Thank you very much it was an enjoyable course and gave a great broad range of introduction to ways I can get involved in the future in my current professional role as a water engineer”